Local connectedness of boundaries for relatively hyperbolic groups: Introduction

 \begin{theorem} Let $(\Gamma,\P)$ be a relatively hyperbolic group pair with connected boundary $M=\boundary(\Gamma,\P)$.
 Then $M$ is locally connected and every cut point of $M$ is the fixed point of a parabolic subgroup.

-The boundary $M$ has a cut point if and only if $\Gamma$ splits relative to $\P$ over a subgroup of a member of $\P$. \end{theorem}
+The boundary $M$ has a cut point with stabilizer $P \in \P$ if and only if $\Gamma$ splits relative to $\P$ over a subgroup of $P$. \end{theorem}

+A splitting as a graph of groups is said to be \emph{relative to $\mathbb{P}$} if every member of $\mathbb{P}$ is contained in a vertex group.

-In particular this theorem is not restricted to finitely generated groups and imposes no restrictions on the peripheral subgroups.
+We note that this theorem is not restricted to finitely generated groups and imposes no restrictions on the peripheral subgroups.
 Osin extends the notion of relative hyperbolicity to groups that need not be finitely generated in \cite{Osin06_RelHyp}.
 The construction and basic properties of the Bowditch boundary have been extended to this more general setting by Gerasimov and Potyagailo \cite{Gerasimov12,GerasimovPotyagailo15,GerasimovPotyagailo16}.
 The boundary of a relatively hyperbolic group pair is always compact, and when $\Gamma$ is countable it is metrizable.
 Thus, in the countable case, a connected Bowditch boundary is a Peano continuum.

 We note that, throughout this paper, we consider only infinite peripheral subgroups.
-(If any peripheral subgroup is finite, the boundary contains a dense set of isolated points and, hence, is not locally connected.)
+(If any peripheral subgroup is finite, the boundary contains a dense set of isolated points and, hence, is not connected and also not locally connected.)
 Under this convention, the boundary of $(\Gamma,\P)$ is connected if and only if $\Gamma$ does not split over a finite subgroup relative to $\P$.
-A splitting is \emph{relative to $\P$} if every member of $\P$ is contained in a vertex group of the splitting.

-In the case that the boundary of $(\Gamma,\P)$ is connected and contains cut points, we obtain the following topological characterization of the boundary as the inverse limit of a tree of compacta in the sense of \Swiatkowski\ \cite{Swiatkowski20}.
+In the case that the boundary of $(\Gamma,\P)$ is connected and contains cut points, the following result gives that the cut point tree in the sense of \cite{PapasogluSwenson06} is simplicial and provides a topological characterization of the boundary as the inverse limit of a tree of compacta in the sense of \Swiatkowski\ \cite{Swiatkowski20}.

 \begin{theorem}[Cut point tree] Suppose $(\Gamma,\P)$ is relatively hyperbolic with connected boundary $M=\boundary(\Gamma,\P)$.
 Consider the bipartite graph $T$ with vertex set $V_0\sqcup V_1$, where $V_0$ is the family of nontrivial maximal subcontinua of $M$ that are not separated by any cut point of $M$ and $V_1$ is the set of cut points of $M$.
 Vertices $v\in V_1$ and $B \in V_0$ are joined by an edge if $v \in B$.
 Then we have the following. \begin{enumerate} \item The graph $T$ is a simplicial tree equal to the canonical JSJ tree of cylinders for splittings over parabolic subgroups relative to $\P$. \item Each group $\Stab(B)$ with $B\in V_0$ is finitely generated and relatively hyperbolic with boundary $B$, a Peano continuum with no cut points. \item The boundary $M$ is equal to the inverse limit of a tree of compacta, obtained by gluing the boundaries $B$ of the subgroups $\Stab(B)$ along points in the pattern of $T$. \end{enumerate} \end{theorem}